bespoyasov/refactor-like-a-superhero/manuscript-en/05-low-hanging-fruit.md

 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | If the self-written implementation differs from the native one and we can't replace it, I'd prefer to mention the difference in the documentation.
 That way, it will be clear why we're using a self-written function instead of the language feature. |

-In addition to language features, it's helpful to keep in mind functions and data types from the standard library and built-in APIs.[^rightstructure] For example, in the code snippet below, we can simplify self-written form serialization using `FormData`:
+In addition to language features, it's helpful to keep in mind functions from the standard library and built-in APIs.
+The right function or data structure can make code more efficient, cleaner, and shorter.[^rightstructure][^formdata] For example, in the code snippet below, we can simplify self-written form serialization using `FormData`:

 ```js
 // We can replace manual value extraction: